Črnomerec: Buildings and monuments

 The new chapel was built on the place of ancient Chapel of Saint Spirit in 1832, as well as Church of Saint Anthony of Padua with monastery.

 The first railway station in Zagreb, initially called South Station, than Sava Station, now West Railway Station (Zapadni kolodvor) was built in 1862.

 In the area of Sisters of Charity Hospital in Vinogradska Street there is the Chapel of Sacred Heart, built in 1896.

 Wealthy Pongratz family built in Mikulići a unique summer house in Romanesque Revival style in 1868.

-Medvedgrad (bear-town), medieval fortified town is located on the south slopes of Medvednica mountain, approximately halfway to the mountain top Sljeme.
+Medvedgrad ('Bear-Town'), medieval fortified town is located on the south slopes of Medvednica mountain, approximately halfway to the mountain top Sljeme.

 From end of the 19th century Črnomerec was the main location for army barracks in Zagreb: Domobranska, Vozarska, Bataljunska, Topnička, Rudolfova.
 Although still standing, most all of them eventually got another functions - as factories, schools, ministries, courts.
 The most famous, Rudolf barracks (Rudolfova vojarna), built in 1888, is today under protection as monument of architecture.

 In 2006 Zagreb City Council decided that, on the newly named Franjo Tuđman Square, a monumental statue of the first Croatian president will be erected.
+As of 2025, this has not happened yet.

 In 2010, a mass grave from World War II was discovered near the settlement of Gornja Kustošija.
 Exhumations of the mass grave began in February 2011, thus far revealing the remains of nine victims.